-- 48. Other sources of funding (including Commonwealth, state or territory, local level or private sector funding) may be used by CRCs and CRC-Ps in addition to CRC Programme Funding (subject to the funding rules or conditions imposed on those funds). - 49.
-CRC Programme Funding must not be used to fund the same Activities or Project previously funded or currently being funded through any other funding scheme.
-Full details of any financial assistance received for, or in connection with, the Activities or Project must be disclosed to the Department at the time of application and on an ongoing basis. - The Commonwealth may at its sole discretion terminate or reduce its payments to the extent that other funding assistance duplicates CRC Programme Funding for the same Activities or Project.
+- 46. Other sources of funding (including Commonwealth, state or territory, local level or private sector funding) may be used by CRCs in addition to CRC Program Funding (subject to the funding rules or conditions imposed on those funds). - 47.
+CRC Program Funding must not be used to fund the same Activities previously funded or currently being funded through any other funding scheme.
+Full details of any financial assistance received for, or in connection with, the Activities must be disclosed to the Department at the time of application and on an ongoing basis. - 48.
+The Commonwealth may at its sole discretion terminate or reduce its payments to the extent that other funding assistance duplicates CRC Program Funding for the same Activities.